SynapticSugar/CarND-PID-Control-Project/README.md

 After using the Twiddle algorithm to find the final gains for the ```40 MPH``` speed.
 I then used Twiddle to fine tune the throttle once again.
 After this, I found I needed to run Twiddle once more on the steering controller to dial it in nicely.

 An issue I ran into early on in the process was twitchy turning responses.
-It looked like the wheels were twitching back and forth extreamly fast while driving.
-When I looked closer at the crosstack erro coming from the simulator itself, I noticed that after every new value, it would send 3 or more sensor readings of the same value.
+It looked like the wheels were twitching back and forth extremely fast while driving.
+When I looked closer at the crosstack error coming from the simulator itself, I noticed that after every new value it would send 3 or more repeated sensor readings of the same value.
 This was causing the differential D term to fire once and then hold zero for a few updates and then fire again and so on.

-To fix this, I added a low pass filter to both the steering cross track error as wel as the velocity feedback.
+To fix this, I added a low pass filter to both the steering cross track error as well as the velocity feedback.
 This helped a lot with the control of the car and stopped the wheels from twitching all the time.

 Another issue I had was that a fully tuned PID controller would produce different results from run to run.
 I had initially just used the steps as the time increment for the differential control.
-This introduced variability becuase the updates did not always occur at the same time interval.
-Using ```std::chrono::system_clock``` instead resulted in a big improvement in this phenomina.
+This introduced variability because the updates did not always occur at the same time interval.
+Using ```std::chrono::system_clock``` instead resulted in a big improvement in this phenomena.

 After I had a controller tuned for 40 MPH, I decided to tune PID gains for each speed in the range ```40, 50, 60, 70, 80, and 90 MPH```.
-I started the ```50 MPH``` with the same parameters from the previous speed, ```40 MPH```, and applied the Twiddle algorithm these until it could successfully complete a lap and assigned the vales for this new speed.
+I started the ```50 MPH``` with the same parameters from the previous speed, ```40 MPH```, and applied the Twiddle algorithm until it could successfully complete a lap and assigned the PID values for this new speed.
 I repeated this for each speed up to ```90 MPH```.
 At ```90 MPH``` I found the Twiddle algorithm would no longer work as the car could never make the first sharp corner after the bridge.
-It should be noted that using a low pass filter on the cross track error results in a time delay between the input and the control.
-It becomes slower to respond.
+It should be noted that using a low pass filter on the cross track error results in a time delay between the input and the control and it becomes slower to respond.
 This works against tuning the controller for high speed driving.

 In the end I was content to settle for ```80 MPH``` as the maximum speed I could attain safely.